Rakesh Agrawal (chemical engineer)

+Early life and education

+Dr. Agrawal received a B.Tech. in chemical engineering from the Indian Institute of Technology in Kanpur, India, in 1975; a M. Ch.E. from the University of Delaware in Dover, Delaware in 1977, and an Sc.D. in chemical engineering from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts in 1980.

 Career

-Agrawal received a B.Tech. in chemical engineering from the Indian Institute of Technology in Kanpur, India, in 1975; a M. Ch.E. from the University of Delaware in 1977, and an Sc.D. in chemical engineering from the Massachusetts Institute of Technology (MIT) in 1980.
-In 1980, he joined Air Products and Chemicals, Inc., where he was appointed to Air Products Fellow.
+In 1980, Rakesh Agrawal joined Air Products in Trexlertown, Pennsylvania, where he was appointed to Air Products Fellow.

 In 2002, Agrawal was elected as a member of the National Academy of Engineering for contributions to the development and worldwide implementation of high-efficiency and high-purity cryogenic and non-cryogenic gas separation processes.